Common Law Marriage New Mexico

 If couples come to an agreement about the division of property along with other marriage requirements in a future separation in an out of state jurisdiction, the state may recognize such agreements in a common-law marriage in NM and common-law marriage laws.
 If you are unsure the state will consider the marriage requirements, you should speak with an attorney to help determine if the common-law marriage in NM will hold validity.

-- Marriage Certificate Alabama
+- Marriage Certificate Georgia

 - Copy of Marriage License Ohio

-- Copy of Marriage License Kentucky
+- Copy of Marriage License Arizona

 - Marriage Certificate Utah